Smokestacks, bunker of former coke plant imploded

 Detroit-based DTE Energy, which owns the former Shenango Coke Works site, imploded the two brick smokestacks and a massive concrete coal storage bunker at the Neville Island site at about noon Tuesday.

-Company spokesman Brian Corbett said DTE Energy has been cleaning the site and removing equipment for several months, but it could take another two years to finish demolition and cleanup.
+Company spokesman Brian Corbett says it could take another two years to finish demolition and cleanup.

-DTE Energy bought the works in 2008 and produced the last coke from its 56 ovens in January 2016, ending 54 years of baking coal into metallurgical coke there.
-The company says it hasn't yet decided what future use of the site will be.
+DTE Energy bought the works in 2008 and produced the last coke in January 2016, ending 54 years of baking coal into metallurgical coke there.
+Future use of the site hasn't been determined.

+Allegheny County health officials say tests indicate there was no asbestos at the site and air quality monitors haven't shown any impact from the implosion.